-The University of Cincinnati is proud to offer test-optional admission to students applying for the fall 2021 and fall 2022 terms.
+The University of Cincinnati was proud to offer test-optional admission to students applying for the fall 2021 term and will continue the two-year pilot for applicants for fall 2022.
 To ensure equitable opportunity for admission, ACT or SAT scores are optional for applicants to most programs for these upcoming semesters.

 What Test-Optional Means for Applicants